Petlaz/emotion_xai_project_clean/docs/mac_optimization.md

-# Mac Optimization Guide for Emotion XAI Project
+# Mac Optimization Guide for Explainable AI for Emotion Detection in Social Media Text

-This guide provides comprehensive instructions for optimizing the Emotion XAI project on macOS, particularly for Apple Silicon (M1/M2/M3) chips.
+This guide provides comprehensive instructions for optimizing the project "Explainable AI for Emotion Detection in Social Media Text" on macOS, particularly for Apple Silicon (M1/M2/M3) chips.

 ## 🍎 Apple Silicon Overview